a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

 their transcripts.
 In the case of the best-BLAST-hits, we simply need to use the raw BLAST tables as an intermediate step to match up the UniProtKB accessions, which are found in the parsed idmapping outputs, back to their respective transcripts.

-The script `08-annotate-orthogroups.R` handles all of this.
 For each annotation source, annotations are matched to their respective transcript by joining on sample and transcript-identifier.

-## 3.1 Gene symbol hierarchy
+## Gene symbol hierarchy

 The hierarchy for assigning gene symbols is as follows: